2023 visit by Fumio Kishida to Ukraine: Background

 Kishida had been planning to visit Kyiv, the capital of Ukraine, since the beginning of the Russian invasion of Ukraine.
-Japan will act as the host state for the 49th G7 summit to be held in May 2023, with the situation in Ukraine on the main agenda, so, Kishida thought it was essential to visit Ukraine and talk directly with Volodymyr Zelenskyy, the President of Ukraine.
+Japan was to act as the host state for the 49th G7 summit to be held in May 2023, with the situation in Ukraine on the main agenda, so, Kishida thought it was essential to visit Ukraine and talk directly with Volodymyr Zelenskyy, the President of Ukraine.
 However, due to problems such as ensuring safety of Kishida at the actual place and the convention of advance report to the National Diet, (Note: It is customary for the Prime Minister and ministers to report to the board of Committee on Rules and Administration in advance when they make diplomatic visits, during the session of the National Diet.) it had not been realized.

 In June 2022, it was reported that the leaders of France, Germany and Italy (Note: Emmanuel Macron (President of France), Olaf Scholz (Chancellor of Germany) and Mario Draghi (Prime Minister of Italy).) were planning a joint visit to Ukraine before the 48th G7 summit.
-Since Kishida was scheduled to visit Europe to participate to the summit, he considered visiting Ukraine during this visit, and also considered to participate to the joint visit.
-However, this plan was abandoned because it would be difficult to keep the visit a secret by the advance report, and it will also cause trouble for the leaders of the three countries who are preparing secretly.
+Since Kishida was scheduled to visit Europe to participate in the summit, he considered visiting Ukraine during this visit, and also considered to participate in the joint visit.
+However, this plan was abandoned because it would be difficult to keep the visit a secret by the advance report, and it will also cause trouble for the leaders of the three countries who were preparing secretly.
 On 16 June, the leaders of the three countries visited Ukraine.

 After that, Kishida continued to plan for a visit to Ukraine, but he was forced to concentrate on domestic affairs such as the 2022 Japanese House of Councillors election, the assassination of Shinzo Abe and the Unification Church problem that followed and the plan did not materialize.

 The next visit plan was considered in December 2022, after the 210th Session of the National Diet was closed, because the advance report is not required during the recess of the Diet.
 However, due to the problem of ensuring safety of Kishida, and the leak of the top secret visit plan to the outside, this plan was also abandoned.

 On 6 January 2023, Zelenskyy requested Kishida to visit Ukraine in a telephone conversation, and Kishida replied "I want to consider it".
 On 20 February 2023, President Joe Biden visited Ukraine, making Kishida the only leader of G7 not to have visited Kyiv since the beginning of the Russian invasion of Ukraine.
 With the 49th G7 summit to be held in Kishida's hometown in May 2023 approaching, he felt impatient with the situation in which he was the only leader of the host state to have not visited Ukraine.